NanoComp/meep/doc/docs/Python_User_Interface.md

 **`display_electric_energy(energy...)`, `display_magnetic_energy(energy...)`, `display_total_energy(energy...)` **
 —
 Given a number of energy objects, this displays a comma-separated table of frequencies and energy density spectra for the electric, magnetic and total fields, respectively prefixed by "electric_energy1:", "magnetic_energy1:," "total_energy1:," or similar (where the number is incremented after each run).
-All of the energy should be for the same `fcen`/`df`/`nfreq`.
+All of the energy should be for the same `fcen`/`df`/`nfreq` or `freq`.
 The first column are the frequencies, and subsequent columns are the energy density spectra.

 You might have to do something lower-level if you have multiple energy regions corresponding to *different* frequency ranges, or have other special needs. `display_electric_energy(e1, e2, e3)` is actually equivalent to `meep.display_csv("electric_energy", meep.get_energy_freqs(e1), meep.get_electric_energy(e1), meep.get_electric_energy(e2), meep.get_electric_energy(e3))`, where `display_csv` takes a bunch of lists of numbers and prints them as a comma-separated table; this involves calling two lower-level functions: